JP-Anthony/option_strategy/README.md

 ![test](https://github.com/JP-Anthony/option_strategy/blob/master/twoputs.JPG?raw=true)

 There's loads of other strategies and the graphs are fully explained in Natenburg and that's pretty cool.
-To run this plug in what you want for the two options, opt1 and opt2: opt1 <- c(1, 1, 70, 5) opt2<- c(1, 1, 85, 2)
+To run this enter what you want for the two options, opt1 and opt2: opt1 <- c(1, 1, 70, 5) opt2<- c(1, 1, 85, 2)

-Enter the variables you want based on the below in order:
+Enter the variables you want:
 Put 1 /Call -1,
 Buy 1 /Sell -1,
 Strike #,